 Numerous great language initiatives will blossom in the (normally closed) courtyard of the Fryske Akademy.
 Here you can have kilometres of Frisian words sponsored, find animals of Frisian origin, or in any case hear how they have crept into our language.
 The many languages spoken in Leeuwarden will also set up camp here, and you can discover what (old) maps have to tell us!
+You can also watch language videos about ordinary and peculiar Frisian words.

 Frisian Dictionary readings